The retail gallery jury process is currently closed for the summer. Please connect with us in September 2023 to begin a new application.

 Not Approved (NO): The work is not considered to be an appropriate fit for gallery inventory.

-If an applicant’s work is not approved, managers may provide feedback on further development prior to reapplying to the jury.
-Possible scenarios may include the managers’ recommendation to refine craft techniques, more market research may need to be conducted for a particular product, pricing structure may need development, or the work may not be a good fit overall for historic sales trends in the galleries.
+If an applicant’s work is not approved, the jurors may provide feedback on further development prior to reapplying to the jury.
+Possible scenarios may include the jury’s recommendation to refine craft techniques, more market research may need to be conducted for a particular product, pricing structure may need development, or the work may not be a good fit overall for historic sales trends in the galleries.